-“He’s our starting quarterback heading into fall camp,” said Wulff at the annual Pac-10 media day in the Rose Bowl.
+“He’s our starting quarterback heading into fall camp,” Wulff said at the annual Pac-10 media day in the Rose Bowl.
 “If the season were to start today, he would be our starter.”

 Tuel and redshirt junior Marshall Lobbestael battled for the starting spot throughout the spring, with Wulff ending the workouts hedging his bets.

-“Ya, (Tuel’s) running with the ones, there’s no question,” Wulff said after the spring game.
+“Yeah, (Tuel’s) running with the ones, there’s no question,” Wulff said after the spring game.
 “And he’s doing well, there’s no question.
 We want to bring both those guys along, we’re going to need them both, they’re both going to need to play for us, there’s no question.”

 It’s that need to have both prepare like starters that Wulff cited Thursday in explaining why he didn’t anoint Tuel after spring practice.

-“In this conference, realistically, how many players start every game and play every game,” Wulff asked.
+“In this conference, realistically, how many players start every game and play every game?”
+Wulff asked.
 “You have to have two players that have the potential and the ability to start.

 “We’re being realistic with both of them.
 Both have to have the mindset of being starters.”